Index

 Portentous = ominous

-post-haste = with great speed or immediacy, as soon as
+post-haste = with great speed or immediacy, as soon as possible

 Purusual = Inspection, reading